 Set the Right Expectation

 You can either use your Instagram Bio or Instagram stories to set the expectations for your customers.
-Some of the information that I’ve seen include the shipping schedule, mode of payment, expected response timeline, list of couriers used, etc.
+Some of the information that I’ve seen includes the shipping schedule, mode of payment, expected response timeline, list of couriers used, etc.

 You can create a simple FAQ sheet and post it on your Instagram Stories.
 Be sure to highlight it so it will stay posted just below your Bio.